 Attributable OFFLINE transactions = 2,250 (or 7,500 * 30%)

 Shop Sales Measurement is available for Google Ads for eligible search and Shopping advertisers.
 Say that a user clicks on a search ad and then visits the advertiser’s shop nearby to complete the purchase.
 Using shop sales (direct upload), you can tie online clicks to offline conversions by uploading transaction data from the point of sale into Google Ads (e.g. from your loyalty programme or customer database).
 You can also categorise different types and sources of shop sales to get deeper insights into your offline performance.

 Tracked ONLINE sales in Google Ads = $87,500

 Using this simple model, you can estimate that for every $1 invested, you’re making $5.63 in offline sales and $10 in total sales.
 Now you can optimise your bids using a more accurate measure of return from your ad dollars.
 In this case, you can bid up until your CPA is about 130% higher and still achieve the same return on ad spend.

-Matalan, a leading retailer in the UK, used shop visits reporting to discover that for every one website transaction driven by its online ads, an additional six customers visit a shop.
-By measuring offline purchases with Store Sales (direct upload), the brand also found that it generated £46 for every £1 spent on mobile ads, £31 of which came in-store.
+Matalan, a leading retailer in the UK, used shop visit reporting to discover that for every one website transaction driven by its online ads, an additional six customers visit a shop.
+By measuring offline purchases with shop sales (direct upload), the brand also found that it generated £46 for every £1 spent on mobile ads, £31 of which came in-store.

-Through Google's shop visits solution, IHOP gained useful consumer insights that helped them drive visits from YouTube for less than $1 per guest.
+Through Google's shop visit solution, IHOP gained useful consumer insights that helped them drive visits from YouTube for less than $1 per guest.

 Lawson, a convenience store chain, was the first advertiser in Japan to use shop visits.
 With a richer view of its offline performance, the brand learned that mobile ads were more effective and cost-efficient at driving foot traffic to its stores, saving them 45% more in costs per visit compared to desktop and tablet ads.